calebchase/COP4520-HW2/README.md

 The idea behind this algorithm is that a leader is tasked to keep track of the times he finds missing cakes.
 Each missing cake represents the first time a non-leader enters and eats a cake.
 This is the case because non-leaders only eat a cake if it is their first and never request a new cake.
 Therefore, if a leader finds a missing cake he knows that a non-leader has entered for the first time and no other guest has interfered with this information.

-It is important to note that all guests have entered but it is unknown to the leader if this is the cases.
+It is important to note that all guests could have entered but it is unknown to the leader.
 For example the last guest to enter eats the cake, making it their first time.
 However, if the party ends before the leader can go back in a see the missing cake.
 In this cases, the leader does not know that all guests have entered.

 ### Implementation

 For the implementation, the java `ExecutorService` is used to manage threads.
 The number of threads(guests) is specified by the user.
+The implementation strictly follows the algorithm described.
 Due to the nature of the program, performance is not a huge concern as it is heavily dependent on frequent user input.
-The program was tested using sample user input.
+The program was tested by using sample user input.

 ## Problem 1 Explanation